fluttercandies/flutter_photo_manager/README.md

 For background processing (such as when the app is not in the foreground), ignore permissions check would be proper solution.

+You can also read the current permission state with `PhotoManager.getPermissionState`.
+Make sure the same permission request option is used between this request and other asset requests.

 #### Limited entities access

 ##### Limited entities access on iOS